espressif/vscode-esp-idf-extension/docs/tutorial/install.md

 > **NOTE**: Visual Studio Code has many places where to set configuration settings.
 This extension uses the `idf.saveScope` configuration setting to determine where to save settings, Global (User Settings), Workspace and WorkspaceFolder.
 Please review [vscode settings precedence](https://code.visualstudio.com/docs/getstarted/settings#_settings-precedence).

-> **NOTE:** the setup wizard will install ESP-IDF Python packages, this extension (`EXTENSION_PATH`/requirements.txt) and ESP-IDF debug adapter (`EXTENSION_PATH`/esp_debug_adapter/requirements.txt) python packages.
+> **NOTE:** the setup wizard will install ESP-IDF Python packages and ESP-IDF debug adapter (`EXTENSION_PATH`/esp_debug_adapter/requirements.txt) python packages.
 Make sure that if using an existing python virtual environment that installing these packages doesn't affect your virtual environment.
 The `EXTENSION_PATH` is:

 - Windows: `%USERPROFILE%\.vscode\extensions\espressif.esp-idf-extension-VERSION`
 - Linux & MacOSX: `$HOME/.vscode/extensions/espressif.esp-idf-extension-VERSION`